plumier/plumier/readme.md

 ## Getting Started

-We will creating a complete restful api bare handedly (without any generator).
-Create some files like below:
+In this example we will creating a complete restful api bare handedly (without any generator) which will save data to MongoDB database.

+Create some files with folder schema like below:

 ```
 + src